Mark Zuckerberg Criticizes Trump’s Actions On Immigration

 Zuckerberg wasn’t all critical of the U.S. President as he didn’t hesitate from praising Trump’s announcement that he would find a solution for the 750,000 immigrants that are a part of the Deferred Action for Childhood Arrivals program under the DREAM Act.

-“I was glad to hear President Trump say he’s going to “work something out” for Dreamers — immigrants who were brought to this country at a young age by their parents.”
+“I was glad to hear President Trump say he’s going to ‘work something out’ for Dreamers — immigrants who were brought to this country at a young age by their parents.”

 “Right now, 750,000 Dreamers benefit from the Deferred Action for Childhood Arrivals (DACA) program that allows them to live and work legally in the US.”